ZdraviiSmisl/Mapty-app/README.md

-#Ma
-#Mapty app
+# Mapty app

-Choosing your aktivities this day and let's go
+Click on the map and choose your aktivities this day and let's go